Georgia Tech: Student media

-WREK is Georgia Tech's student run radio station.
-Broadcast at 91.1 MHz on the FM band the station is known as "Wrek Radio".
-The studio is on the second floor of the Student Center Commons.
+WREK is Georgia Tech's student-run radio station.
+Broadcast at 91.1 MHz on the FM band, the station is known as "Wrek Radio".
 Broadcasting with 100 kW ERP, WREK is among the nation's most powerful college radio stations.
-WREK is a student operated and run radio station.
 In April 2007, a debate was held regarding the future of the radio station.
 The prospective purchasers were GPB and NPR.
 WREK maintained its independence after dismissing the notion with approval from the Radio Communications Board of Georgia Tech.
 The Georgia Tech Amateur Radio Club, founded in 1912, is among the oldest collegiate amateur radio clubs in the nation.
 The club provided emergency radio communications during several disasters including numerous hurricanes and the 1985 Mexico earthquake.

-The Technique, also known as the "Nique", is Tech's official student newspaper.
-It is distributed weekly during the Fall and Spring semesters (on Fridays), and biweekly during the Summer semester (with certain exceptions).
+The Technique, also known as the "Nique", is Georgia Tech's official student newspaper.
+It is distributed weekly during the Fall and Spring semesters (on Fridays) and biweekly during the Summer semester (with certain exceptions).
 It was established on November 17, 1911.
-Blueprint is Tech's yearbook, established in 1908.
-Other student publications include Erato, Tech's literary magazine, The Tower, Tech's undergraduate research journal, T-Book, the student handbook detailing Tech traditions, and (intermittently) The North Avenue Review, Tech's "free-speech magazine".
+Blueprint is Georgia Tech's yearbook, established in 1908.
+Other student publications include Erato, Georgia Tech's literary magazine; The Tower, Georgia Tech's undergraduate research journal; T-Book, the student handbook detailing Georgia Tech traditions; and (intermittently) The North Avenue Review, Georgia Tech's "free-speech magazine".
 The offices of all student publications are located in the Student Services Building.